 A firewall creates a barrier between your computers and the internet-a kind of security checkpoint that controls information entering or leaving your network.
 If your firewall is not constantly running or properly configured, criminals can get access.
-Without strong cyber defenses, their sophisticated software and hacking expertise can easily bypass network firewalls and websites.
+Similarly, weak email account, computer, network or website hosting passwords can be bypassed by sophisticated software.